AlborzNazari/Secure-Apportionment-System/README.md

 Suitable for large-scale elections (200,000+ ballots) and educational demonstrations of algorithmic fairness, social choice theory, and applied cryptography.

+## Overview

+Voting systems and decision-making theory need to be based on fair criteria.
+Arrow’s impossibility theorem demonstrates that no voting system can be completely fair if it has more than two candidates.
+We went over very classic methods: Major Method, Plurality, Plurality run-off, Instant run-off (IRV), sequential run-off, and pairwise comparison.
+They all can cause Pareto paradox versus Pareto efficiency or be relevant to other irrelevant alternatives and can alter the result.
+For example, one candidate’s resignation may cause another candidate to directly win, or if all voters prefer A over B, the latter should not get outdone by any chance.
+These laws create fairness criteria in real cases of parliaments or presidential candidacy.
+We see probabilistic strategic voting, pinpointing the weakness of each old-fashioned method to prevent unwanted outcomes.
+On topics like social choice theory, direct study of psychology as well as statistical contemplation is essential to understand how individual or collective choice can affect the result.

 ## Key Features

 - **Huntington-Hill Apportionment**